-From 1972 to 1974 Walton was named NCAA Player of the Year Award.
+In 1972, ’73, and ’74 Walton was named NCAA Player of the Year Award.
 He is a three-time All-American College Player and winner of the Sullivan Award for the United States Best Amateur Athlete of 1973.
-He was named to the Pacific 8 All-Conference first team three times and was conference player of the year for three consecutive years.
+Walton was named to the Pacific 8 All-Conference first team three times and was conference player of the year for three consecutive years.
 At UCLA Walton was a scholar-athlete who also earned Academic All-American honors three years in a row.
 He graduated with honors with a B.A. in history.
 Walton also attended Stanford University Graduate School of Law in the early 1980's.

 Walton’s professional career began when he was the number one overall pick in the 1974 NBA Draft by the Portland Trailblazers.
 He was a member of their championship team in 1977.
 Nine years later he earned another championship title, this time with the Boston Celtics in 1986.
 He played with the Trailblazers 1974-1979, the San Diego Clippers 1979-1984, the relocated Los Angeles Clippers in 1985 and The Boston Celtics 1985-1988.

 Walton was the NBA's Most Valuable Player, 1978; All-NBA First Team, 1978; NBA All-Star Team, 1977 and 1978; NBA Playoff's MVP, 1977; All-NBA second team, 1977; winner of the NBA Sixth Man Award, 1986.
 Walton is one of only four players in the history of basketball to have won multiple NCAA and multiple NBA Championships.
-Walton is also the second of only five players in the history of the NBA to lead the league in both blocked shots and rebounding in the same season.
+He is also the second of only five players in the history of the NBA to lead the league in both blocked shots and rebounding in the same season.
 In 1991 Walton received the NBPA’s Oscar Robertson Leadership Awards.
-In 1993 Walton was inducted into the Basketball Hall of Fame in Springfield, Massachusetts.
+In 1993 he was inducted into the Basketball Hall of Fame in Springfield, Massachusetts.
 In 1997 Walton was selected as one of the NBA’s Fifty Greatest Players of All Time.
-Also in 1997 Walton was inducted into the National High School Sports Hall of Fame, making him the first male basketball player from the state of California to be so honored.
+Also, in 1997 he was inducted into the National High School Sports Hall of Fame.

-In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor, and signed memorabilia is available.
-All proceeds go to benefit the Rex Foundation, the non-profit charitable organization founded by members of the Grateful Dead and friends.
+In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bill Walton for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bill Walton speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bill Walton for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bill Walton speaking fees, availability, speech topics and cost to hire for your next live or virtual event.